AnupamShukla100/Expense-Tracker/README.md

 # Expense-Tracker
-This is AI finance expense tracker
+This is AI finance expense tracker made with next js